linz/qgis-redistricting-plugin/documentation/db_design/db_design.md

 ## user_log

-Contains a log of the history of user interactions with the meshblock districts.
+Contains a log of the history of user interactions with the meshblock and electorates.
 New rows are appended whenever a user redistricts a meshblock whilst using the application.

 | Column name   | Type          |  Descriptive name | Valid Values | Index | Description
 | ------------- | ------------- | ----------------- | ------------ | ----- | ----------